 One of the primary objectives of the conquerors was the “Italianization” of the Dodecanese culture and people.

-According to testimonies of women who endured the compulsive Italian education, many girls simply stopped studying, or boldly refused to recite poems in front of the Italian flag.
+According to testimonies of women who endured the compulsory Italian education, many girls simply stopped studying, or boldly refused to recite poems in front of the Italian flag.

 Sometimes, they simply pretended to be unable to understand the language courses.